ShakilM26/Database-Projects/Book store project/README.md

 1. Choose a dataset
 2. Perform this operations on python
 3. Insert minimum 30 data
-4. Partition the Main Table horizontally, partition should be 3 parts.
+4. Partition the Main Table vertically, partition should be 3 parts.
 5. Insertion, Select, Projection, Deletion, Updating, Ordering, Grouping

 ## Installation